KHN190/khn190.github.io/_posts/2026-05-01-a-fools-performance.md

 By taking the form of Chibi Maruko-chan — a cute, beloved ordinary girl who was watched on TV with popularity at my childhood — and the offering of rental, I dispositioned myself under the power of the audience.
 The familiar, harmless figure became a vessel for whatever the viewer wished to play with.

 A virtual auction followed, where people could tag anybody anything.
-People hated me - I received 10+ tags — with attacks calling it a commercialism trap, complaints of "cheap value" and "used-ups".
-The only positive tag came from a child, who liked me for the clown dressing.
+Most people hated me - I received 10+ tags — with calling of commercialism trap, complaints of "cheap value" and "used-ups".
+The only positive tag came from a teen, who liked me for the clown dressing.

 Despite, I felt unsatisfied with retreated engagement of audiences.
 I intended to perform it again on street in the near future.